chmorgan/go-pwm-example/README.md

 golang has support for a number of architectures built in, this makes it well suited for cross platform development.

+The Omega2 uses a MediaTek MT7688 SoC.
+This processor is a mips architecture and little endian is being used.
+Therefore the architecture is 'mips' + 'le', or 'mipsle'.

 ```
 GOOS=linux GOARCH=mipsle go build
 ```